turboscrew/rpi_stub/Readme.txt

 At the moment the main restrictions are:
 - Only ARM instruction set is supported
-- Floating point and vector HW are not supported
+- Floating point and vector registers not supported, but instructions should work.
-- No single stepping (yet, but gdb seems to be able to single-step using breakpoint).
+  (If not, try parameter 'rpi_stub_dbg_info' to find out why.)
 - Only single core supported
 - UART0 (the full UART) is reserved exclusively for the rpi_stub.
-- The breakpoints bkpt #0x7fff, bkpt #0x7ffe and bkpt 0x7ffd are
-  reserved exclusively for the stub.
+- The breakpoints bkpt #0x7ffb to 0x7fff are reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.
-- Watchpoints work with newer gdb-versions that can do single-stepping, without stub support, using breakpoints, but seems like the totally untested single-stepping of rpi_stub might work too - at least to some extent.
+- Watchpoints work with newer gdb-versions that can do single-stepping, without stub support, using breakpoints, but rpi_stub single-stepping support works too, at least to some extent (mostly untested).
-  Single-stepping is needed for continuing from watchpoint.
-If single-stepping doesn't work, it's possible to remove watchpoint, set breakpoint for one step, continue ('cont'-command), remove the breakpoint, reinstall the watchpoint and continue.
+  (If watchpoints don't work, try parameter 'rpi_stub_dbg_info' to find out why.)

 Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
 The pointer to the string needs to be in r0.